Buddy L: History

+In 1941, Henry Katz and Company purchased Buddy L from the Molene Manufacturing Company.

 From 1976 to 1990, Buddy L was owned by Richard Keats, a well-known New York toy designer who went to work for Buddy L the day after he graduated from Brown University in 1948.
 By 1978, the company was located in Clifton, New Jersey.

 In 1990, Keats sold Buddy L to SLM International.
 SLM sold Buddy L off in 1995 under bankruptcy protection.
 By 2010, Buddy L was owned by Empire Industries of Boca Raton, Florida, a subsidiary of Empire of Carolina.

 In the 1990s, Buddy L made Splatter Up, a wet version of T-ball.

 On 31 August 2000, the Consumer Product Safety Commission issued a recall for about 113,000 battery-powered children's riding vehicles, marketed as "Power Drivers" or "Buddy L", for repair.
 The vehicles' battery chargers can overheat, presenting fire and injury hazards to children.

 In November 2000, Empire of Carolina and its wholly owned subsidiary, Empire Industries, Inc., filed for bankruptcy and, in July 2001, Empire Industries was sold substantially to Alpha International, Inc, also known as the Gearbox Pedal Car Company, of Cedar Rapids, Iowa (renamed as Gearbox Toys and now owned by J. Lloyd International).

+Gay Toys, Inc. v.
+Buddy L Corp.

+Buddy L sued Gay Toys for copyright infringement of a model airplane.
+The United States Court of Appeals for the Sixth Circuit decided in 1981 that Buddy L's copyright was violated.
+The case was an important milestone in the legal formulation of useful articles.